saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 #set enum(numbering: "i)")

-+ *Gain Professional Experience*: \ Work in a real-world corporate environment to understand team dynamics, project management, and effective communication within a professional setting.
++ *To work*: \ Work in a real-world corporate environment to understand team dynamics, project management, and effective communication within a professional setting.

-+ *Develop Problem-Solving Skills*: \ Tackle real-world challenges and develop solutions, enhancing critical thinking and problem-solving abilities.
++ *To tackle*: \ Tackle real-world challenges and develop solutions, enhancing critical thinking and problem-solving abilities.

-+ *Software Deployment Processes*: \ Implement various steps of software development life cycle, to gain hands-on experience developing scalable backend application.
++ *To implement*: \ Implement various steps of software development life cycle, to gain hands-on experience developing scalable backend application.

 + *Collaboration with Senior Developers*: \ To collaborate with senior developers and learn best practices in coding and project management.